 FREE Balloon Breathing Posters

 Use this poster and technique to teach children how to calm down and self-regulate using balloon breathing.
-Use the large balloon breathing poster to teach the class and smaller size in a child’s calm down kit.
+Use the large balloon breathing poster to teach the class, and the smaller size in a child’s calm-down kit.

 Click the image below to get your copy!